sonata-nfv/son-install/README.md

 1. Create the hidden file that contains the available Openstack clouds you can connect [os_client_config](http://docs.openstack.org/developer/os-client-config/)
 * ~/.config/openstack/clouds.yaml

-2. Select the platment you want to deploy in 'ansible.cfg' (default: "inventory = inventory/'PLAT'") - eg:<br>
-* inventory = "inventory/sp"

-3. To avoid setting password credentials, use the private key pair (eg, "~/.ssh/YOUR-KEY.pem") of the public key you have used to create the VM
+2. To avoid setting password credentials, use the private key pair (eg, "~/.ssh/YOUR-KEY.pem") of the public key you have used to create the VM

-4. Database passwords are encrypted in an external file: "~/.config/openstack/.vault_pass"
+3. Database passwords are encrypted in an external file: "~/.config/openstack/.vault_pass"

 #### Example to CREATE a new SONATA Service Platform from the scratch

 To deploy the latest SP version running on top of CentOS 7, to the Demo tenant on Altice Labs Openstack VIM:
-* ansible-playbook son-cmud.yml -e 'ops=create plat=sp pop=alabs proj=demo distro=Core ver=latest'
+ $ ansible-playbook son-cmud.yml -e 'ops=create plat=sp pop=alabs proj=demo distro=Core ver=latest'

 ### Example to MANAGE the life-cycle of a platform

 To stop ALL the services at the SP platform
-* ansible-playbook son-cmud.yml -e 'ops=manage plat=sp pop=alabs proj=demo distro=xenial action=stop svc=all'
+ $ ansible-playbook son-cmud.yml -e 'ops=manage plat=sp pop=alabs proj=demo distro=xenial action=stop svc=all'

 To ask for the status of all the SP services
-* ansible-playbook son-cmud.yml -e 'ops=manage plat=sp pop=alabs proj=demo distro=xenial action=status svc=all'
+ $ ansible-playbook son-cmud.yml -e 'ops=manage plat=sp pop=alabs proj=demo distro=xenial action=status svc=all'

 ### Example to UPGRADE a platform (to be enhanced on future release)

 To upgrade the SP (this implementation is on the roadmap)
-* ansible-playbook son-cmud.yml -e 'ops=upgrade plat=sp pop=alabs proj=demo sp_ver=2.1'
+ $ ansible-playbook son-cmud.yml -e 'ops=upgrade plat=sp pop=alabs proj=demo sp_ver=2.1'

 ### Example to DESTROY a platform

 To terminate a SP platform
-* ansible-playbook son-cmud.yml -e 'ops=destroy plat=sp pop=alabs proj=demo'
+ $ ansible-playbook son-cmud.yml -e 'ops=destroy plat=sp pop=alabs proj=demo'

 ### Dependencies